-Before installation can begin a few calculations need to be made, When you've chosen your starting wall, measure the width of the room from there and divide that by the width of the flooring panels.
+Before installation can begin a few calculations need to be made, and you might have to do some cutting before you can start laying.
+When you've chosen your starting wall, measure the width of the room from there and divide that by the width of the flooring panels.
 This will give you the number of rows of boards you'll lay and the width of the last row.
 If your last row is going to be under 60mm wide, cut the boards in your first row lengthwise accordingly so that your last row isn't too narrow.